AFL

 “If they were in next year I potentially wouldn’t have nominated but that 18 months is pretty crucial I reckon.”

-Artemis says Devils captain Robbie Fox has taken him under his wing, and likened him to Sydney Swans star Nick Blakey who is destroying it for the ladder leaders this year.
+Artemis says Devils captain Robbie Fox has taken him under his wing, and likened him to Sydney Swans star Nick Blakey who is one of the league's premier rebounding backmen.